rajesh-kanade/weRecruit/readme.md

 # Prod Notes : weRecruit on Ubuntu

+from main machine do `docker exec -it werecruit_prod /bin/bash` to loginto werecruit container.

 ## First time installation checklist
 * get a docker image based on ubuntu 20 LTS
 * Python is installed ( 3.8 )